nikhilraina99/CDS.Exp-1/README.md

 # CDS.Exp-1
 # Experiment-1
 ## Aim -
-Downloading and installing of vs code,(Hello world and calculator program)
+Downloading and installing of vs code,Hello world and calculator program.

 ## Theory -
 we study about downloading and installing of vs code and the start doing programs in it.